laracraft-tech/laravel-schema-rules/README.md

 ]
 ```

+As you may have noticed the float `body_size` column, just gets generated to `['required', 'numeric']`.
+Proper rules for `float`, `decimal` and `double`, are not yet implemented!

+### Generate rules for specific columns

-You can also explicitly specify the columns: `php artisan schema:generate-rules persons --columns first_name,last_name,email`
+You can also explicitly specify the columns:

+`php artisan schema:generate-rules persons --columns first_name,last_name,email`

 Which gives you:
 ````